algorithmiaio/dev-center/_pages/event-flows/azure-sb.md

 title: "Azure Service Bus"
 ---

-This feature is only available in Enterprise installations of Algorithmia.
+This feature is only available in Algorithmia Enterprise installations.
 {: .notice-enterprise}

 This guide will walk you through setting up Algorithmia Event Flows using an [Azure Service Bus (SB)](https://azure.microsoft.com/services/service-bus/) message broker.
 Once configured, you can create event-driven workflows in which your algorithms subscribe to an SB queue and are automatically invoked with the contents of messages published to the queue.